Dhanushya-A/Smart-FIR-and-Status-Tracking-Portal/README.md

-# smart fir and status tracking portal
+# Smart fir and status tracking portal

 A web-based police complaint management system developed using Flask and SQLite.
 The system allows users to register complaints and manage records efficiently.